 There will be some people who won’t agree with your decision about moving abroad, and I am not only talking about a neighbour but very close people to you like your parents or best friends.

-They want you to stay close to them and leaving you to go make them sad or worry about you (especially if you’re a woman moving abroad alone).
+They want you to stay close to them and leave you to go make them sad or worry about you (especially if you’re a woman moving abroad alone).

 If you’ve been waiting so long for the moment you could move abroad, stop listening to others and remind yourself of your dream because it’s your life and future.